0xAtelerix/docs/challenge.md

 Consider the differences between just three of the popular L1s:

 Bitcoin's' UTXO (Unspent Transaction Output) model, treats each transaction as consuming and creating discrete outputs.
-This model ensures deterministic finality through cryptographic chaining, forcing developers to manage transaction inputs and outputs explicitly -- making higher-order application logic cumbersome and less expressive.
+This model ensures deterministic finality through cryptographic chaining, forcing developers to manage transaction inputs and outputs explicitly &mdash; making higher-order application logic cumbersome and less expressive.

 Ethereum uses an account-based model with a Merkle Patricia Trie to represent global state.
 While this supports more expressive, Turing-complete smart contracts, it couples application logic tightly with the complexity of state root management, gas efficiency concerns, and the nuances of contract storage layout which, in turn, are determined by the EVM execution model.